Which Cleric Domain and Deity Should You Choose in Baldur’s Gate 3?

 • Mielikki: Goddess of Forests

-While most of these Deities can be chosen without affecting your character that much, be wary of choosing Deities like Lolth who are reviled throughout Faerun.
+While most of these Deities can be chosen without affecting your character that much, be wary of selecting Deities like Lolth, who are reviled throughout Faerun.
 Lolth, for example, wishes to turn every Drow into a mindless servant.
 In addition, Tiamat is described as a “roiling mass of avarice and hate that is currently trapped within the Nine Hells.”

-Openly worshipping some of these Deities might make some NPCs think less of you.
+Openly worshiping some of these Deities might make some NPCs think less of you.
 However, nobody’s really going to care if you serve Garl Glittergold on the other hand.
-If you want to deepen your relationship with everyone’s favorite Wizard Gale, then you should choose Mystra to unlock some unique dialogue options with him at camp though.
+If you want to deepen your relationship with everyone’s favorite Wizard, Gale, you should choose Mystra to unlock some unique dialogue options with him at camp.
+Meanwhile, if you want NPCs to associate you with war and battles, select the BG3 Tempus Cleric Deity.

 Currently serving as an Associate Editor at Attack of the Fanboy, Diego Perez has been writing about video games since 2018, specializing in live service games like Destiny and Final Fantasy XIV.
 His work is featured at publications like Game Rant and The Outerhaven, but Attack of the Fanboy is home to his best work.
 When he's not editing or writing guides, he's yelling about Ape Escape or grinding Lost Sectors in Destiny.
 Plus, he has a Bachelor of Science in Telecommunication Media Studies for Texas A&M University.